 Two out of three children aged 3 and under will get at least one ear infection.
-An ear infection occurs when the tubes in the child’s ears fill with fluid because of a previous bacterial or viral infection, such as a cold.
-It is difficult for the fluid to drain properly, because the tubes in a child’s ears are so narrow.
+An ear infection occurs when the inner ear fills with fluid because of a previous bacterial or viral infection, such as a cold.
+It is difficult for the fluid to drain properly because the tube that drains it, the eustacian tube, is very narrow in young children.
 This causes the fluid to build up and cause pressure, resulting in pain and often a fever.

 If you think your child is suffering from an ear infection, look for these symptoms: